BuzzCutNorman/tuva-seed-reader/README.md

     ```

 ## Override the `load_seed` Macro ##
-In your DBT project folder open your dbt_project.yml and andd the below dispatch: .
+In your DBT project folder locate your dbt_project.yml file.
+Open it and add the below dispatch.
 Change the placeholder 'your_project_name_here' to you project's macro name space.
 If you do not have, one use the name of your project.
 That is what I did and it seems to work nicely.

 ```
 dispatch: